Why go to camp?

-NEW!
+IMPORTANT!
 A new medical form and Dr. Signature is required EVERY YEAR for Quaker Ridge.
-A the link to the online form will be sent out after a camper is registered, the email will contain the link to the required medical documents.
+You will receive an email from Camp Docs after your camper is registered, the email will contain the link to the required medical documents.

-If you are joining or renewing your RMFCC Booster Club Membership, please also fill out and mail in the following form with your camp forms.
+If you are joining or renewing your RMCHB Booster Club Membership, please also fill out and mail in the following form with your camp forms.

-Note: Please make all checks payable to RMFFC (Rocky Mountain Friends of Florida College).
-Please mail ALL forms and camp fees to Kelly Cornwell, camp registrar.
+Note: Please make all checks payable to RMCHB (Rocky Mountain Chapter of the Hutchinson Bell).
+Please mail ALL forms and camp fees to Rob Taylor, RMCHB Treasurer.